 3. Competitive research

 Competitor research is always a good idea, which is why it’s used across the board when it comes to the business world.
 Why?
+In 2022 delivery apps became a top topic.
+What will be next?
 Research and development teams will be able to keep their fingers on the pulse of the market, sales teams will better understand what makes people purchase, and business owners will easily plan for the future.
 It can even allow you to set benchmarks and to track metrics to compare your own performance to that of your competitors.

 When it comes to building a mobile app, you’d be a fool not to download your competitors’ apps and to get to know how they work.
 That way, you can find out what you like and what you don’t like, and you can use it to guide the development of your own app.
 While you’re at it, take time to read reviews and to check ratings to get a feel for what real users think.

-One of the most common questions we get asked by people who are learning how to make mobile apps is, “Which is the best platform to create an app?”
-Some of the most common platforms include React.Native, Xamarin, Ionic, Swift, but there are plenty of other options on the market.
+One of the most common questions we get asked by people who are learning how to make mobile apps is, “Which is the most user-friendly platform” Some of the most common platforms include React.Native, Xamarin, Ionic, Swift, but there are plenty of other options on the market.
 Each platform has different pros and cons, and so it falls to you or your developers to carry out a little research to determine which platform makes the most sense to you.

 Of course, you can carry out this research yourself, but if you’re still in doubt, then it’s a good idea to hire a mobile app development team so that they can make the decision for you.
 If they’re good at what they do, they’ll already be familiar with the most popular options on the market.
 Moreover, after analysis of your business goals and needed features, they’ll recommend you a full technical stack, thereby increase value to your end users.